Chaudhry Altaf Hussain: Early life and family

-He was born on 28 May 1929 in a political family of Jhelum District to former politician Chaudhry Mohammad Awais.
-He is the brother of former Chief Justice of Lahore High Court and former federal minister Chaudhry Shahbaz Hussain.
-His son Chaudhry Farrukh Altaf and nephew Fawad Chaudhry currently serving as member of National Assembly of Pakistan.
+He was born on 28 May 1930 in a political family of Jhelum District to former politician Chaudhry Mohammad Awais.
+He is the brother of former Chief Justice of Lahore High Court and former tehsil nazim chaudhry javaid hussain.
+His son Chaudhry Farrukh Altaf is currently serving as member of National Assembly of Pakistan.

 Political career

 He was first elected to the National Assembly of Pakistan in 1956 which he served till 1958.

-He participated in 1970 Pakistani general election from his constituency but defeated.
+He participated in the 1970 Pakistani general election from his constituency but defeated.

 In 1981, he joined the Muhammad Zia-ul-Haq Majlis-i-Shura and remained a member till 1985.

-He again participated in 1985 Pakistani general election as an independent candidate which he lost.
+He again participated in the 1985 Pakistani general election as an independent candidate which he lost.

 In 1990, he joined Pakistan Peoples Party (PPP).
 He once again participated in 1990 Pakistani general election as a candidate of Pakistan Peoples Party (PPP) and defeated Raja Mohammad Afzal of the Islami Jamhoori Ittehad (IJI).

 In 1993, he was appointed Governor of Punjab, Pakistan where he served till July 1993.
 He was re-appointed in April 1994 where he remained in office till his death on 21 May 1995.